 Please join us for Sacred Treks: Hiking in Patagonia

 Please join us on Hiker’s Patagonia

 Ecuador & the Galapagos Islands

 Ecuador has a stunning biodiversity and variety of biomes, and on this adventure you’ll explore several of them in depth.
-In the company of expert trip leader Cathy Ann Taylor, you’ll first head to the Ecuadorean highlands where you’ll hike around Cuicocha Lake, nested in a two-mile-wide caldera, visit the famous Otavalo Indian market (great handicrafts), and explore the trails around Hacienda Zuleta, our historic accommodation for two nights.
-You’ll then head to the Andean Highlands for a three-day trek among charming villages, friendly locals, and panoramic views of the mountains.
+In the company of expert trip leader Cathy Ann Taylor, you’ll first head to the Ecuadorean highlands where you’ll visit the famous Otavalo Indian market (great handicrafts), enjoy cooking classes with local families, and explore the trails around Hacienda Zuleta, our historic accommodation for two nights.
+You’ll then head to the Andean Highlands for day hikes in Cotopaxi National Park, with its luminous mountain landscapes.
+You’ll then head to Quilotoa Lake and embark on a three-day trek among charming villages, friendly locals, and panoramic views of the mountains.
 Our grand finale is a splendid sojourn in the Galapagos Islands, visiting Santa Cruz and Isabela islands (including a wonderful day hike on Sierra Negra volcano) and staying at welcoming local hotels.
 Daily nature walks and snorkeling excursions bring you close to some of the most fascinating creatures on earth—most of which have no fear of humans!
 Extend your adventure to yet another fascinating area of Ecuador—the Amazon rainforest, where you’ll paddle canoes on blackwater rivers, see four kinds of parrots at a clay lick, and search for the fascinating creatures that make the Amazon their home.

 Please join us for Ecuador & the Galapagos Islands